 I wrote this poem, The Birds Calling, as a reminder to be present now and enjoy each moment of your day.

-We already live incredibly busy, fast past lives, and adding additional stresses is unlikely to be the answer to good health.
-That is why I advocate for making small incremental changes that you enjoy and can sustain, rather than turning your whole life upside down to attain a specific goal within a predetermined timeframe.
+We already live incredibly busy, fast-paced lives, and adding additional stresses is unlikely to be the answer to good health.
+That is why I advocate for making small incremental changes you enjoy and can sustain rather than turning your whole life upside down to attain a specific goal within a predetermined timeframe.
 Healing occurs in its own time.

 With these thoughts in mind, I wrote this poem, which I hope is a reminder to be present now and enjoy each moment of your day.